cybersonic/Lucee-Task-Event-Gateways-Kubernetes/README.md

-# Lucee Task Event Gatways and Kubernetes
+# Lucee Task Event Gateways and Kubernetes

-Presentation demo code repository.
+This repository has a demo of using [Lucee's Task Event Gateways (TEG)](https://github.com/lucee/task-event-gateway) in Kubernetes.

----
+It shows how you can run the following:
-You can run the following:
+ - Task Event Gateway Demo in Docker Compose
-1. Task Event Gateway Demo in Docker Compose
+ - How to start and Minikube for scaling
-1. Nginx Service Demo in Kubernets
+ - How to deploy an example Nginx service in Kubernetes
-1. Task Event Gateway Demo in Kubernetes
+ - How to deploy the Task Event Gateway Demo in Kubernetes

 ## Running the Task Event Gateway Demo in Docker Compose
 ```